0

 • Heart disease and stroke combined kill more Coloradans than any other diseases (1).

-• Colorado women living at or below 250 percent of the federal poverty level are almost three times as likely to be diagnosed with diabetes and are more likely to have heart disease risk factors such as being overweight or obese, smoking tobacco, low physical activity levels, low fruit and vegetable intake, and high sugary drink consumption (3).
+• Colorado women living at or below 250% of the federal poverty level are almost three times as likely to be diagnosed with diabetes and are more likely to have heart disease risk factors such as being overweight or obese, smoking tobacco, low physical activity levels, low fruit and vegetable intake, and high sugary drink consumption (3).

 • Heart disease is the leading cause of death in the United States for African-Americans, American Indians or Alaska Natives, and Caucasians.
-For Hispanics and Asian-Americans, heart disease is second only to cancer as a cause of death (4).
+For Hispanics and Asian Americans, heart disease is second only to cancer as a cause of death (4).

 • According to the American Heart Association, almost two-thirds of women who die suddenly of coronary heart disease have no previous symptoms.
 Even if you have no symptoms, you may still be at risk for heart disease.

-2. Colorado Behavioral Risk Factor Surveillance System, CDPHE, 2019.
+2. Colorado Behavioral Risk Factor Surveillance System, CDPHE, 2021.

 3. Colorado Health Data and Statistics, CDPHE, 2020.